 Examples include negligent decision-making that leads to lower amounts being available for distribution to the beneficiaries, such as selling a property well below market value if it could have been sold for more, or the late filing of tax returns that results in financial penalties.

-“You have a duty to act in the best interest of the beneficiaries,” Jordaan says.
+“You have a duty to act in the best interest of the beneficiaries,” Harding says.
 “If a beneficiary challenges a bad decision you made … you could potentially be liable.”

 “It’s not the honour many people think it is,” Harding says of being chosen to act as an executor.